Coppelion

 Coppelion (コッペリオン, Kopperion) is a Japanese manga series written and illustrated by Tomonori Inoue.
 The story follows three high school girls who were genetically engineered to be impervious to radioactivity and sent to Tokyo after the city was contaminated by a nuclear accident.
 It was serialized in Kodansha's seinen manga magazine Weekly Young Magazine from June 2008 to May 2012, and later in Monthly Young Magazine from May 2012 to February 2016, with its chapters collected in twenty-six tankōbon volumes.

-An anime adaption by GoHands aired from October to December 2013 in Japan with a simulcast airing on the same day in Asia on Animax Asia.
+An anime adaptation by GoHands aired from October to December 2013 in Japan with a simulcast airing on the same day in Asia on Animax Asia.
 Viz Media has licensed the anime for streaming and home video release in North America.

 Plot

 In 2016, a catastrophe occurs after a nuclear meltdown from the nearby Odaiba nuclear power plant contaminates Tokyo, forcing the government to order its citizens to evacuate.
 Twenty years later, in the year 2036, Tokyo has now become a ghost town due to the high levels of radiation, because of which the government has banned entry for anyone.
 When a distress signal is received from Tokyo, the Japan Ground Self-Defense Force dispatches three teenage high school girls from the Dispatch 3rd Special Force Coppelion, who comprise the "Healthcare Team".
 Due to genetic engineering, the Coppelions are immune to radiation while also possessing special skills.
 Thus the Coppelions journey to the ruined capital to find survivors.